chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

        knife cookbook site share example_cookbook

-    Alternatively, if you chose not to modify the location of your cookbook repository within your ``knife.rb``, you can specify the cookbook path in your ``knife`` command:
+    Alternatively, if you chose not to modify the location of your cookbook repository within your ``config.rb``, you can specify the cookbook path in your ``knife`` command:

     .. code-block:: none